joonhanofficial/analytics-portfolio/README.md

 # Joon Han | Analytics Portfolio

-A central index for my analytics case studies and selected writing, covering business-focused analysis and the evolving role of AI in modern analytical work.
+A central index for my analytics case studies and writing, focused on business analysis and the evolving role of AI in analytical work.

 ---